Is there a story you would like to tell through film but don’t know where to start?

 Do you want the chance to have one-on-one mentoring with an experienced filmmaker?

-Script to Screen presents the 2015 Auckland Central Short Film Workshop – a two-day workshop that will give you everything you need to know to make a short film.
-Over one weekend, four experienced industry practitioners will guide you through each stage of the filmmaking process – from the initial concept, writing, directing, casting, producing and finally to pitch your idea to collaborators and funders.
-We are looking for new talent with a passion for storytelling, and in interest in learning how to make a short film.
+Script to Screen presents the 2016 Auckland Central Short Film Workshop – a two-day workshop that will give you everything you need to know to make a short film.
+Over one weekend, four experienced industry practitioners will guide you through each stage of the filmmaking process – from the initial concept, writing, producing, directing, and finally to pitch your idea to collaborators and funders.
+We are looking for new talent with a passion for storytelling, and an interest in learning how to make a short film.
 One attendee will be chosen for one-on-one mentoring with an experienced filmmaker on their short film script.

 What do I need to bring to the workshop?

 You are encouraged to come with a short film idea, and any team members you might wish to work with (e.g. co-writer, director).
 It is not compulsory to have a short film idea ready, but will mean that you get the most out of the workshop.

 To prepare for the workshop, you may want to work on a synopsis or short outline for your film (this is not compulsory).
 It should be about half a page, describing what your film is about, what happens in the film, and what you want people to feel when they are watching it.
 You could also include why this story is important to you or why this story needs to be told.
 Remember to include details like, the title, how long you expect the film to be (short films are usually 5 – 15 mins long), whether it is a comedy or drama etc, and the characters’ names.
 This outline can be used as the pitch for your film.